Meet the new old? Hi.

 relate to the ad because it effected a baby, and he suggested that perhaps it would work better for me if they

-"old woman".
+focused on the "old woman".
 Then he got really twitchy, glancing awkwardly side-to-side as if he was looking for a place to hide and suggest "or or or… er um…maybe the old man."

 Bah, screw old.
 I’m far happier being cranky.
 Being the crazy guy down the street suits me far better.
 And that’s timeless.
 You can be a crazy old person or a crazy young person.
 Hell, it doesn’t even go by gender lines.